Introduction

 The only reason it's hard to learn a new language is simply that you have spent most of your life, especially if you are now an adult, learning your own language, one that does not work the same as other languages and your inability to understand any other without falling back to your primary language for support.

-I remember when I learnt French using only the French language (other languages were banned in class); all I can say from my own experience is that even though you will certainly develop a way of learning the language in the most natural way and be able to fluently communicate so naturally, it's actually very difficult to do and very stressful compared to just learning the textbook way.
+I remember when I learnt French using only the French language (other languages were banned in class); all I can say from my own experience is that even though you will certainly develop a way of learning the language in the most natural way and be able to fluently communicate naturally, it's actually very difficult to do and very stressful compared to just learning the textbook way.

 Just remember to use textbooks as building blocks set on a foundation to gain an understanding of the language and develop your linguistic skills which you can use to understand natural and casual language.
 Don't follow textbook examples or information from other people too strictly or religiously.